 Summer and winter accelerated classes are also know as “credit extension” courses.
 Credit extension courses require full payment of tuition and fees at the time of registration.
 Refund and withdrawal policies for credit extension courses differ from those of general fund (15-week fall and spring courses), as well.

 Students who do not want to take a course once they have registered for it must submit an Add/Drop Request to the Registrar’s office, whether or not payment has been made.
 If you do not drop within the allowable drop period, you are still obligated to pay for the class, whether or not you attend.

 * Connecticut Tuition Waiver and National Guard Waiver do not cover Credit Extension courses.

 There is a minimum enrollment for all credit extension courses.
 Classes with insufficient enrollment will be cancelled.
 If a course is filled or cancelled, you will be notified by phone or mail before the starting date.
 If the college cancels a credit extension course, students will receive a full refund of all tuition and service fees.
-This does not include the $20 one-time application fee for new students which is non-refundable.
 It takes two to four weeks for payment of refunds to be made.